B2B SaaS brochure - Quote within 24 h - Paris

 Social proof

-Customer logos, usage figures, short customer verbatim.
+Customer logos, usage figures, short, sourced verbatim.
 In B2B SaaS, seeing recognized names removes the main obstacle: the perceived risk of an intangible purchase.

 Technical reinsurance elements

 Security, certifications, hosting.
-Not a full technical paragraph - just compliance logos and a sentence about hosting.
+Not a full paragraph - just the signals that CIOs and CFOs look for at a glance.

 The call to action